 The Planetary Society has supported the study of potentially hazardous Near Earth Objects (NEOs) since the early 1980s.
 Following the untimely death of NEO researcher and Society friend Gene Shoemaker in 1997, The Planetary Society dedicated this grant program in his name to support amateurs and underfunded professionals in the endeavor to reduce the uncertainty of the risk posed by NEOs to the Earth.
-To date, the Society has awarded 38 Shoemaker NEO grants totaling more than $235,000 to observers around the world.
+To date, the Society has awarded 49 Shoemaker NEO grants totaling about $323,000 to observers around the world.

 Fifteen years ago, Society members and passionate space advocates like you helped save the Pluto mission.
 Now we can do the same for missions to Europa and Mars.

 Join over 19,000 people who have completed their petition and consider a donation to support advocacy efforts.